bkies23/bkies23/README.md

 - 👋 Hello, my name is Brian Kies from San Antonio, Texas.
-- 👀 I will just be retiring from UPS after 18 years and I am interested in a remote part-time programming job.
+- 👀 I am approaching retiring from UPS after 18 years and I am interested in a remote part-time programming job.
 I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.
-- 🌱 For the last few years I have been working with Java NetBeans and MySQL.
+- 🌱 For the last few years I have been working with Java NetBeans and some MySQL.
 I designed and coded three programs which I have pushed to this GitHub site.
 The programs use Swing palette components and components I added manually.
-- I have been studying Python for a couple of years and two programs (HYP_SOLVER and FIBO) have been written in that language.
+- I have been studying Python for a couple of years and two of the programs (HYP_SOLVER and FIBO) on GitHub are written in that language.
 - Previously I have worked with C, C++, Basic, Pascal, and some COBOL.

 - Each of the Java projects has a .JAR file in the store folder (package-for-store) under its master branch.
 You can download the .JAR file to execute the program.
 The code for each project is in its repository.
-The Python executable is under the Dist folder.
+The Python executables are under their respective Dist       folders.

 - The README file for each project explains the program along with some thoughts on coding.